Historical Records> Lists Through the Centuries> This page

 S. Close,

-and the son of Mr. Lewis Pearson.
+and the son of Mr. Lewis Pearson".

 Those who had a talk with Sergt.
 Reg Atkinson, on furlough last week, must have been proud of the splendid men Matlock Bath has sent to serve.
-He speaks in high terms of the work of the Derbyshire Yeomanry, and particularly what the Matlock Troop are doing, and he wished us to thank those who has so kindly sent gifts to the Troops of shirts, socks, tobacco and cigarettes."
+He speaks in high terms of the work of the Derbyshire Yeomanry, and particularly what the Matlock Troop are doing, and he wished us to thank those who has so kindly sent gifts to the Troops of shirts, socks, tobacco and cigarettes."*.

-The High Peak News of 26 Dec 1914 reports that Lance-Corporal Arthur Reeds (son of Peter) and Lance-Corporal Jack Gregory were the first two Matlock Bath Residents to enlist.
+reported that Lance-Corporal Arthur Reeds (son of Peter) and Lance-Corporal Jack Gregory were the first two Matlock Bath Residents to enlist.

-Also see: The War Memorials, with photographs
+The War Memorials, with photographs

 View even more about soldiers in the war by clicking on the images below: